slashdotted/yavom/README.md

 // Fill the arrays
 auto moves = myers(arrayOne,arrayTwo);
 ```
-The return value *moves* is a vector of *Move* objects: you can apply those moves to the array as follows:
+The return value *moves* is a vector of *Move* objects.
+The *myers* function accepts an additional *long* parameter which defines the maximum
+time (in *milliseconds*) that the algorithm is allowed to spend at each iteration (an iteration is one step *d* in Myers algorithm): this is
+useful when dealing with very large containers (by default the value is -1, meaning that no time limit is set).
+You can apply moves to the array as follows:
 ```c
 for (const auto& m : moves) {
   apply_move(m, arrayOne);